Posets arising as 1-skeleta of simple polytopes, the nonrevisiting path conjecture, and poset topology: Poset theoretic results regarding 1-skeleta of simple polytopes

-Applying Remark ~\ref{2-face-source-sink} to this face $F(v_1,v_2,x_1)$, we note that $v_1$ must be the unique source for $F(v_1,v_2,x_1)$ and that $v_2$ must be the unique sink for $F(v_1,v_2,x_1)$.
-But there is a directed edge from $v_1$ to $v_2$ in $G(P,\bc )$, namely the edge $e_{v_1,v_2}$ in the path $p_F$.
-This directed edge by itself must be one of the two directed paths from the source to the sink in the boundary of $F(v_1,v_2,x_1)$.
-For $G(P,\bc )$ to be the Hasse diagram of a poset $Q$, the edge $e_{v_1,v_2}$ must give rise to a cover relation $v_1 \prec v_2$ in $Q$.
-However, the other directed path from $v_1$ to $v_2$ in the boundary of $F(v_1,v_2,x_1)$ includes $x_1$ as an intermediate element and gives rise to a saturated chain from $v_1$ to $v_2$ in $Q$ having $x_1$ as an intermediate element.
-This contradicts $v_1\prec v_2$ being a cover relation in $Q$, giving a contradiction to $G(P,\bc )$ being a Hasse diagram.
-This completes the proof. \end{proof}
+Observe then that $v_1$ must be the unique source for $F(v_1,v_2,x_1)$ and that $v_2$ must be the unique sink for $F(v_1,v_2,x_1)$.
+But there is a directed edge from $v_1$ to $v_2$ in $G(P,\bc )$, namely $e_{v_1,v_2}$.
+This edge must constitute one of the two directed paths from the source to the sink in the boundary of $F(v_1,v_2,x_1)$ that are guaranteed to exist by Remark ~\ref{2-face-source-sink}.
+For $G(P,\bc )$ to be the Hasse diagram of a poset $Q$, $e_{v_1,v_2}$ must give rise to a cover relation $v_1 \prec v_2$ in $Q$.
+However, the other directed path from $v_1$ to $v_2$ in the boundary of $F(v_1,v_2,x_1)$ gives a saturated chain from $v_1$ to $v_2$ in $Q$ having $x_1$ as an intermediate element, a contradiction to $e_{v_1,v_2}$ being a cover relation. \end{proof}